FTC7393/evlib_book/src/evlib/Logging-Example.md

 }
 ```

-If you want to learn more about the library, check out [[Robot Configuration]].
+If you want to learn more about the library, check out the next chapter.